 - Confirmation of standard code : Standard Code System

-Government bonds are listed upon receiving the listing application, without listing examination.
-Of the government bonds issued presently, the treasury bonds and foreign exchange stabilization bonds are listed on the issuing day and according to the regulations governing shelf listing of bonds, the national housing bond (1&2) is listed on the first day of each month.
-Listing of the treasury bonds and foreign exchange stabilization bonds are handled by the Bank of Korea over Internet, and for the listing of the national housing bond (1&2), the KRX lists the scheduled quantity on the first day of each month, and adjusts the listing value upon receiving the notice of issuance value following confirmation of bond issuance for the concerned month.
+Government bonds are listed upon receiving the Bonds Listing Request Form, without a listing examination.
+Treasury bonds and bills are listed on the issuing day.
+National housing bonds (type 1&2) are listed on the first day of each month according to the application for shelf-listing.
+Application for listing of treasury bonds and bills are handled by the Bank of Korea over the Internet.
+For listing of National housing bonds (type 1&2), KRX lists the scheduled quantity on the first day of each month, and adjusts the listing value upon receiving the notice of issuance value following confirmation of bond issuance for the concerned month.

 - Listing of Special Bonds

 Special bonds are listed differentially depending on the types of bonds.

 In common with government bonds, listing application of the monetary stabilization bonds is made on the day of sale or bidding, and they are listed on the issuing day.